-For Windows Phone 8, find instructions here to set up My Family on the Windows Phone website.
+For Windows Phone 8, find instructions here for setting up My Family on the Windows Phone website.

 Yes!
-Allow or block specific games and apps, and set the rating level appropriate for your child by age or by content rating.
-They'll be allowed to see and install those games and apps from the Windows Store.
+Allow or block specific games and apps, and set the rating level appropriate for your child by age or by the content ratings.
+They’ll be allowed to see and install those games and apps from the Windows Store.
 Learn more here: Using Family Safety settings with the Windows Store.

 Updates to Family Safety are installed automatically as part of the regular Windows Update process.

-To check whether any upgrade has been installed, open Settings, then Change PC settings, then Update and restore, then use the Update history link to see which updates have been applied to that device.
+To check that any upgrade is installed, open Settings, then Change PC settings, then Update and restore, and then use the Update history link to see which updates have been applied to that device.

-Not every update applies to all versions of Windows.
-For example, the June 2014 Family Safety update only applies to Windows 8.1, but PCs and tablets running Windows 8 can get a free upgrade to Windows 8.1 through the Windows Store.
+Not every update can apply to all versions of Windows.
+For example, the June 2014 Family Safety update applies only to Windows 8.1, but PCs and tablets running Windows 8 can get a free upgrade to Windows 8.1 through the Windows Store.

-For years, parents have turned on Family Safety to know which websites their kids visit and what search terms they use on search engines.
+For years, parents have turned on Family Safety to know what websites their kids visit, and what search terms they use on search engines.
 Our goal is to provide features and information that parents can use to create a healthy computing environment for kids.

 You get more Family Safety features in Windows 8.1, but you may need to manually change from Windows Live Family Safety to Microsoft Family Safety.
 Learn how to make the change in the Family Safety area of the Windows Essentials 2012 Release Notes.